Hey Kids (Start Here)

 There’s a learning curve when it comes to Newt’s brain, it seems.

-Newt does not stop looking at him.
+Newt doesn’t stop looking at him.

 “I’m easy,” Newt says finally, pulling his handkerchief away from his face and wiping away most of the blood in iterating swipes.
-“But you, you’re difficult, Hermann, you’re very, you’re just very difficult.
+“But you, you’re difficult, Hermann, you’re very—you’re just very difficult.
 You will be.
 To get back, I mean.”

 “You did it before,” Hermann says.
 “Snapping me back over, I mean.
 Into a separate set.
 You don’t have to get emo about this and bleed everywhere.
 It’s a solvable problem.”

-“It can be done,” Hermann snaps, dismissively, because first of all, hi, yes, he’d had at least partial insight, thanks.
+“It can be done,” Hermann snaps dismissively, because first of all, hi, yes, he’d had at least partial insight, thanks.
 Second of all, Newt hates admitting when Hermann’s right about things.
 Third of all, whatever.
 “We know it can be done.
 I just did it for you.”

 “Yes but there’s no reciprocal trick,” Newt whispers.
 “Not this time.
 I don’t know a reciprocal trick.”